How to Start a Story

 Note two things:

 - The One True Sentence is never explicitly stated in those books (although The Riddle of the Sands comes pretty close).
-Their truth is shown , not told .
+They show their truth, not tell it.

 - You might not agree with any of those book’s One True Sentences, but that’s not the point.
 Their authors believed them and set out to prove them.